 It is not clear exactly how many people have died in alleged chemical attacks because of the scarcity of credible information.
 The Syrian government seals off areas it controls to journalists and outside observers, making details of the attacks extremely sketchy.

 Al-Mikdad said the opposition has documented four attacks based on air and soil samples and the blood of victims, in addition to eyewitness accounts.
-He said the results have been shared with Western countries, though he declined to name
+He said the results have been shared with Western countries, though he declined to name them.

 The deadliest was on the village of Khan al-Assal near the northern city of Aleppo, where at least 31 people were killed in March.